glgoose/glgoose.github.io/nutcrackers/guard-clause.md

 I borrowed the term guard clause from programming[^guard].
 It's a piece of code written at the top, that performs a check and allows an early exit if the precondition is not met.

+The term stuck because writing such a clause ["guards" me](#what-writing-a-clause-%22guards%22-against) from perfectionism and wanting to protect the egoic/psychological self.

 I borrowed the idea from Devon Zeugel's epistemic statuses[^terminology].

 ### Guard clause definition